albertbellonch/nifval/README.md

 Note: It appears that if we load <b>NifVal</b> after <b>Devise</b>, <b>Nifval</b> won't work.
 In order to make everything work, simply add <b>Nifval</b> before <b>Devise</b> in the Gemfile.

+Then run the generator in order to install the I18n template:

+    rails generate nifval:install

+And you are done!

 Documentation
 -------------